+Grade 9

-Grade 9 - 12 Prerequisite: None Pathway: None This course is certified by the University of California as an "a-g" course in the "F-Elective"
+This course is certified by the University of California as an "a-q" course in the "F-Elective"

 Introductory course for students with skill levels of beginning to developing.
 Music Tech I will develop the students Artistic Skills in the areas of Artistic Perception, Creative Expression, Historical & Cultural Context, Aesthetic Valuing, Connections/Relationships/Applications, Creativity, Performing/Presenting/Producing, Responding, and the Connecting of music through study and performance.
 Emphasis will be placed on musicianship skills and technology and engineering skills, including filtering, dynamic processing, effects processing, synthesizers/samples/MIDI, microphones/recording practice, and mixing and mastering.